akaptano/PlasmaPhysics_DMD/README.md

 # License

 All files in this repository are available under the MIT License.
 Feel free to use and repurpose the code as you please.
+Variable projection routines in this repository were modified from matlab (https://github.com/duqbo/optdmd) to python, and parallelized.

 The MIT License (MIT)